June 16, 2025

 Okey, in this session I started off with the bot.
 Firstly, I made a join message that gives a join message when someone joins the channel!
 (This went horribly wrong in summer of making).
 After that, I made a mention command.
 When someone pings the bot, it swears at you.
 But if you put text beside the ping, then it will use the hack club ai to give a reponse to the user.
 I also used last.fm api to grab my spotify listening and send a message based on that!

 Yapper is a slackbot that I decided to make for my personal channel.
-Similar to Neon's Zeon bot
+Similar to Neon's Zeon bot.
+Hes a little aggressive but its okay!

 Okay so in this whole project, I use react in order to make my static site for my ysws.
 I learnt how to make it actually look good while having a decent amount of information.
 I ran into a bit of an issue when I tried deploying on netlify due to it having a weird way to deal with react router so I had to search it up for that.